Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Retail Sales Data 2023.README.md

 ### Recommendations:
-Below are the recommendations for the Retail store:
+Below are the recommendations for the retail store:
 - Increase inventory and promotional focus on Electronics during peak months such as May, where demand and revenue peak.
 - Introduce targeted Beauty promotions for Young Adult customers, who show high average spend despite lower overall purchase volume.
-- Schedule and ensure there are more hands to support sales and product promotions around peak sales days like Tuesdays to optimise operational efficiency.
+- Schedule and ensure there are more hands to support sales and product promotions around peak sales days, like Tuesdays, to optimise operational efficiency.
 - Develop gender-informed marketing strategies that particularly promote Electronics to male customers and Beauty/Clothing bundles to female customers.
 - Implement demand stimulation strategies during low-performing months (March and September) using discounts or bundled offers.